A Backpacker Guide to Cusco

 It isn’t really a museum, more of a store that offered tours about chocolate.
 BUT, they also give free chocolate, free liquor, free hot chocolate, and the tour is also actually free.

 It is only a quick 30min ordeal but the free chocolate is totally worth it.
 What more could backpackers in Cusco ask for than free chocolate?

 You can visit the Chocolate Museum in Cusco at: Calle Garci.aso 210.
 OR you can get more information by checking out their website here!

 The Inka Museum (Museo Inka)

-Location: Directly behind KFC at the Plaza de Armas, follow the ally one block and you will see it
+You will find the Inca Museum located directly behind KFC at the Plaza de Armas, follow the ally one block and you will see it!

 Go to the San Pedro Market